-SPACESAVING = 2 same as not set (all intermediate MSs are kept) do not keep intermediate MSs named .ms.split do not keep intermediate MSs named .ms and .ms.split do not keep intermediate MSs named .ms, .ms.split, = 5 and .ms.split.cal (if possible)
+SPACESAVING = 0 = 1 do not keep intermediate MSs named .ms.split = 2 do not keep intermediate MSs named .ms and .ms.split = 3 do not keep intermediate MSs named .ms, .ms.split, and .ms.split.cal (if possible)

 With SPACESAVING=0, the required additional diskspace is up to 14 times as large as the delivered data (products and rawdata) while with SPACESAVING=3 (maximum savings), it is up to 6 times as large.
 The script will estimate the required disk space and will not execute if there is not sufficient free space available.